Lenovo LaptopLenovo Thinkpad X230

 1. Hi 😮

-Also I like this article !
+Also, I like this article!
 I have to change the base cover and the front cover on my x230.
-But i don’t know how to disassemble the screen and the the base cover.
-Can you give me some tips ? 🙂
+But I don’t know how to disassemble the screen and the base cover.
+Can you give me some tips? 🙂

-2. This works for the X230 tablet but there are several more screws and the VGA screws need to be removed before the motherboard will come out.
-The keyboard bezel is difficult to remove without breaking it as well since the rotating monitor on the tablet version overlaps it by quite a bit.
+2. This works for the X230 tablet, but there are several more screws, and the VGA screws need to be removed before the motherboard will come out.
+The keyboard bezel is difficult to remove without breaking it since the rotating monitor on the tablet version overlaps it by quite a bit.

-3. the only thing that I noticed was the keyboard the red dot (mouse) works but on the trackpad, the mouse didn’t work well at all is this normal?
+3. The only thing I noticed was that the red dot (mouse) works, but the mouse doesn’t work well on the trackpad.
+Is this normal?

 Leave a Reply